CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/libbgpstream.md

 The program stores in a ___pfx_storage___ structure the prefix to monitor.
-The user can provide the prefix as a string and then convert it into the BGPStream prefix data structure using the BGPStream utils @@link to overview.
+The user can provide the prefix as a string and then convert it into the BGPStream prefix data structure using the BGPStream utils.

 ~~~ .language-c
 bgpstream_pfx_storage_t my_pfx;